 The Alberta Utilities Commission approves investor-owned water utility rates: in approving rates, it maintains a balance between the interests of the water utility and its customers.Investor-owned water utilities may seek assistance from the Alberta Utilities Commission to establish water rates and determine the terms and conditions of service.
 The AUC has staff experts familiar with complex rate matters and may assist with water rate applications.
 The rate application process for water utilities is found in Rule 011.

 To initiate a water rate application the required information must be filed through the eFiling System.
 During the review process, customers and the Commission will have the opportunity to request additional information about the application from the utility.
 Following that, both the customer groups and the utility will have the opportunity to present argument and reply to the Commission.
 Once the review process is complete, the Commission will issue a decision within 60 days.
-If you would like more information about the rate application process for water utilities, please contact Chris Burt at email@example.com or 780-427-4914.
+If you would like more information about the rate application process for water utilities, please email firstname.lastname@example.org.

 For municipally owned utility service customers, the AUC may not challenge the public utility rate structure itself.
 See Section 43 of the Municipal Government Act for information about what the AUC can consider.

 The AUC set water rates though its regulatory review process for the investor-owned utilities listed below.

 Terms and conditions of service

 Customer service contract